Wexop/RandomEnemiesSize/Thunderstore/README.md

 This should work for host and client.
 But remember that RandomEnemiesSize take only host configs, so check host may be better.

+Feel free to use this dictionary for any compatibility with the mod.

 ### MOD COMPATIBILITY FOR MAP HAZARDS

 RandomEnemiesSize can normally affect modded map hazards.